jevyzhu/pyquick/README.md

 # PyQuick

-> This is a python app/lib generator that creates python app/lib.
+> This is a python app/lib generator that creates a 'empty' python app/lib.
 And the app/lib 100% uses docker as base for development, test and build.
 > Of course, this project itself 100% on docker :D

 # Demo

+## Generate A New Empty Python App

 ![pyquick-demo](https://raw.githubusercontent.com/jevyzhu/pyquick/master/pyquick-demo.gif "pyquick-demo")

 # Why PyQuick created?

 ## Python's Pain Points

 * Python is interpreted language.
-Using latest python version's feature can make your code not work in environments of old versions.
+Using latest python version's feature may make your code not work in environments of old versions.
 * Install Python is boring.
 Linux distrubutions may have different python packages available.
 For e.g. installatin of python 3.7 on Centos 7 is not convenient.
 Though pyenv was invented for this but you still need to install pyenv firstly :).
 * Python package management slightly sucks.
 Yes, virtualenv and pipenv are great for isolation.
-However, some python packages may need conflict binaries to run, which is not handled by either virtualenv or pipenv.
+However, some python packages may need conflict binaries, which is not handled by either virtualenv or pipenv.
 * Deployment is painful.
 Target system must have reuqired python version installed.
-This is not elegant for CI.
-Jenkins node has to have multiple python versions installed.
+This is not elegant for CI: Jenkins node has to have multiple python versions installed.

 ## Docker Saves